LearnersGuild/learning-os/game/terrain-architecture.md

 ** Feedback: Level 1 (50 SP)**

 #### Quality Rubrics
-**Completeness:** How much of the twitter-clone feature-set did you complete?
+* **Completeness:** How much of the twitter-clone feature-set did you complete?
-**Code Readability:** How easy was it for your partner to read your code?
+* **Code Readability:** How easy was it for your partner to read your code?
 How easy was it for you to read theirs?

+---

+[^1]: Challenges cannot belong to multiples Skill Levels *for the same Skill*.
+For example, a Challenge cannot belong to CSS Level 1 AND CSS Level 2.